Transitime/core/BUILD.md

 2. transitTimeApi
 3. transitTimeWebApp

-Each module can be built by change to the related directory and running "mvn install".
+The project can be built for the root directory by running "mvn install".

-eg.

-cd transitTime
-mvn install